-Movano’s Evie Ring is on the cusp of becoming one of the first consumer wearables to receive FDA clearance.
-Movano Health has announced that the device will hit the market in September with a price tag of $269.
-By eliminating a monthly subscription, Evie Ring will be a more affordable alternative to Oura ring, while monitoring much the same metrics.
+Movano has started taking orders for Evie Ring.
+The $269 device is on the cusp of becoming one of the first consumer wearables to receive FDA clearance.
+By eliminating a monthly subscription, Evie Ring is a more affordable alternative to Oura ring, while monitoring much the same metrics.

 A number of other companies are working on their own smart ring solutions.
 And it’s not just lesser known names.
 Apple is a company that has figured in this conversation for years now, but with little to show.
 Other brands have started to register smart ring patents, too.

 One of these is Fitbit.
 With Google’s money behind it, perhaps we might finally see a smart ring from the San Francisco wearables pioneer.
 Another is Oppo.
 The company has registered a smart ring patent with the Chinese authorities last year.
 Samsung is amongst these, as well.

 Essential reading: Best fitness trackers and health gadgets

 We are not sure when and if we will see smart rings from these companies.
 Just because they have filed patents does not mean they will produce working devices.
 If nothing else, it does show is that they are thinking of exploring the smart ring space.
 But there are already a few quite good options out there such as RingConn and Ultrahuman.